 He is a graduate of Denison University, where he received the David Rounds Theatre Prize for his undergrad work in theatre, and is a proud alumnus of the National Theatre Institute at the Eugene O'Neill Theatre Center.

-When Chris isn't performing, he is climbing around on roofs for Spectrum Infrared Services, or barely concealing being a huge nerd.
+When Chris isn't performing, he is climbing around on roofs for Spectrum Infrared Services, and failing to conceal he is a huge nerd.

-Chris is represented by Docherty Talent Agency, he is also an (AEA) Equity Membership Candidate, and SAG Eligible.
+Chris is represented by Docherty Talent Agency, an Equity Membership Candidate (EMC), and SAG Eligible.

 Download my resume here!